FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 15th January 2024.md

 Committee.
 Other factors to be considered include the funding available for any proposed

-Civic Memorial, planning approval if applicable, and the possible consent of the landowner--- 3
+Civic Memorial, planning approval if applicable, and the possible consent of the landowner
+---
+3

 to the erection of a Civic Memorial.